 “After my first conference in the year 2000, it took me a number of years before I began to commit poems to memory but now it has become a part of who I am.
 I am not the fastest memorizer.
 In fact, I don’t think of learning a poem as memorizing.
 I think of it in two ways––taking the words I love into myself, and taking myself into the words.
 It’s a relationship.
 It is active Eros.
 Sometimes it takes me months to inhabit the words and to take them in and make them my own.
 Some poems seem to take up permanent residence in my heart, like old trusted friends, and can be called upon at any time, while others seem to be more difficult to hold on to, more elusive and demanding, and those need my regular attention to stay accessible to me and thus to others through me.”

 I absolutely love this man’s description of learning a poem as “active Eros.”
 Indeed, when a poem touches you, when it stirs something in your soul as surely or deftly as a lover, is that not Eros?
 Absolutely.
 And his experience also illuminates that there is something more than mere memorization going on.
 Really, he is speaking about inviting the words into conscious relationship with body, mind, spirit, soul and heart—embodiment.
 Or ensoulment, if you prefer.
 Either way, his words are brilliant and beautiful.

-Lately, I have been musing on the concept of ‘soul practice’—a personal path of practice that deepens one into the realms of soul—considering and reinventing my own approach.
+Lately, I have been musing on the concept of soul practice—a personal path that deepens one into the realms of soul—considering and reinventing my own approach.
 As part of that reexamining, I decided that I would begin committing favorite poems to memory, with a dozen top contenders in the battered blue notebook springing immediately to mind.
 Learning a poem by heart feels like a rich vein of soul practice, and I like that it helps exercise our mostly flabby muscles of memory and retention, too.